 The Leipzigers were listed in two Detroit directories.
 Frederick E. [sic] was employed as a joiner according to the Detroit City Directory 1891; he lived with his family at 378 Monroe Avenue.
 In R.L.
 Polk and Co's Detroit City Directory 1892-1893, Frederick E. [sic] was an engraver; the Leipzigers lived at 486 Monroe Avenue.
 The Detroit City Directory 1893 listed Frederick I., artist at the Evening News; the same information continued in subsequent directories through 1899.
 R.L.
 Polk and Co's Detroit City Directory 1894-1895 had the same information.
 The Detroit City Directory 1898 said Herman died on January 7, 1898.
 In 1899 Leipzigers' address was 708 Fourth Avenue.

 Frederick Isaac Leipziger was born in Stockholm, Sweden in December 1869, as recorded in the 1900 U.S. Federal Census.
+(According to Find a Grave, the day of birth was the 15th.)
 His occupation was cartoonist.
 The household consisted of Hanna, Frederick, Nathan, Leopold and Samuel, her nephew.

 Leipziger (Frederick Isaac) Detroit.
 Doings of the Van Loons.
 (McClure newspaper syndicate.
 New York.
 Daily comics.)
 Proof. [followed by various publication dates]

 Leipziger, a Mason, was listed on page 403 of the book, Transactions of the Grand Lodge of Free and Accepted Masons, of the State of Michigan (1918).